Satisfactory Academic Progress

-Recipients of the Pennsylvania Higher Education Assistance Agency (PHEAA) Grant must also follow academic progress guidelines set by the PHEAA.
-Drexel University has designed a SAP policy that meets the requirements of both federal and state agencies; however, you can also review the PHEAA's SAP policies.
+Recipients of the PA State Grant must also follow academic progress guidelines set by the Pennsylvania State Grant Program.
+Drexel University has designed a SAP policy that meets the requirements of both federal and state agencies; however, you can also review the PA State Grant Program's SAP policies.